 Chen et al (2001) Discovery of a series of nonpeptide small molecules that inhibit the binding of Ins-like growth factor (IGF) to IGF-binding proteins.
 J.Med.Chem.
 44 4001 PMID: 11689087

 Choi et al (2013) In vivo monitoring of cardiomyocyte proliferation to identify chemical modifiers of heart regeneration.
 Development.
 140 660 PMID: 23293297

 If you know of a relevant reference for NBI 31772, please let us know.

 View Related Products by Target

-Currently there are no citations for NBI 31772.
 Do you know of a great paper that uses NBI 31772 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.